wp-plugins/postman-smtp/readme.txt

 * You test and test and test, and there's always a bug.
 Fixed a problem in the Port Recommender where it thought STARTTLS was offered when it isn't (test case: test@aol.com)

 = 1.6 - 2015-05-03 =
+* Fold all code from the Postman Gmail Extension back into Postman
 * Remove warning from main screen for sender override if it's already on
 * Delivery mode - production, logging, test
 * Help screens